webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-media-communication.md

 #### Marker (M)
 The marker bit has no pre-set meaning, and is up to the user.

-It some cases it is set when a user is speaking.
+In some cases it is set when a user is speaking.
 It is also commonly used to mark a keyframe.

 #### Payload Type (PT)
-`Payload Type` is the unique identifier for what codec is being carried by this packet.
+`Payload Type` is a unique identifier for what codec is being carried by this packet.

 For WebRTC the `Payload Type` is dynamic.
 VP8 in one call may be different then another.
 The Offerer in the call determines the mapping of `Payload Types` to codecs in the `Session Description`.